-Indian officials say 6 suspected militants killed in Kashmir
+Indian officials say 10 combatants killed in Kashmir

 Many militants have been killed in the past when they were taken by government forces to recover weapons, in what rights groups and residents have called extrajudicial killings.

-Meanwhile, the Indian army said its soldiers killed a suspected militant on Wednesday who was infiltrating into the Indian side of Kashmir from the Pakistan-controlled portion of the territory along its highly militarized de facto frontier.
+Separatist leaders called for a general strike to honor Wani, whose death led to months of massive protests and clashes in the region.
+At least 100 people, mostly young men, were killed and thousands wounded, including many who were blinded by shotgun pellets fired by Indian troops.

-It was the first such incident reported since Feb.
-25, when the two nations agreed to reaffirm their 2003 cease-fire accord, which has silenced the normally tense frontier area.
+Wani’s death gave new life to the militant movement, which had declined to only about 100 fighters in scattered rebel groups.
+Officials say that since his killing, hundreds of young men have joined the rebels’ ranks.

-There was no independent confirmation of any of the four incidents.
+There was no independent confirmation of any of the five incidents.

 Rebels in Kashmir have been fighting Indian rule since 1989.
 Most Muslim Kashmiris support the rebel goal of uniting the territory, either under Pakistani rule or as an independent country.